learning-zone/bootstrap-css-basics/README.md

 ## Q. What is lead body copy in Bootstrap?

-It is used to add some ascent to the paragraph if we add class=”lead”.
+It is used to add some ascent to the paragraph if we add class="lead".
 This will enlarge the font size and a taller line height.

 ## Q. What are panels in Bootstrap?